 Like all SeQuel amplifiers, the RAVINE is simple to use.
 The Ravine has 4-controls: Volume.
 Treble.
 Bass.
 Reverb.
 Just plug in, EQ to the room, and you're ready.
 That's it.
 Then too, this engineering approach translates to a short direct line of electronic communication between your guitar and the output of the speaker which allows for greater signal quality and improves signal-to-noise flow along the way.
 Meaning?
 A pristine reproduction of your individual instrument.

 So what's the result?
 The RAVINE is truly a wonderful sounding amp.
-Wide bandwidth, precise, detailed, dimensional, open quality about the sound with just a hint of that vintage harmonically rich warmth and "fatness" around the edge of the note or chord.
-And nicely transparent so the inherent acoustic sound of your archtop guitar comes through.
+Wide bandwidth, even, precise with a detailed, dimensional, open quality about the sound plus just a hint of that vintage harmonically rich warmth and "fatness" around the edge of the note or chord.
+And beautifully transparent so the inherent acoustic sound of your archtop or other guitar comes through.

 Yes, we are excited about the SeQuel RAVINE.
 If these are qualities in an amplifier that appeal to you, please contact us here at SOUNDISLAND.
 We'll do our very best to help you, guitarist to guitarist.